techno-tim/techno-tim.github.io/_posts/2023-01-21-proxmox-nested-virtualization.md

 cat /sys/module/kvm_amd/parameters/nested
 ```

-You should see **Y** this time.This means that you can now using virtulization inside of a VM, just be sure to set your VM's processor accordingly! (use HOST for CPU type)
+You should see **Y** this time.This means that you can now using virtualization inside of a VM, just be sure to set your VM's processor accordingly! (use HOST for CPU type)

 ## Links